elotroalex/chiens/_texts/translation.md

 - {:.i2} Haiti.
 Haiti.

-*(The Reciters approach the front of the stage, fumbling in the dark.)*
+*(The Reciters approach the front of the stage, feeling their way in the dark.)*

 - {:.sp} The Man Reciter *(crying.)*